Ageism consultation

 • Older Disabled Person Wants a Few More Tomorrows but is Denied Cancer Treatment

-by Liz, over 1 year ago
+by Liz, about 2 years ago

 My late husband was diagnosed with stage 4 bile duct cancer called Cholangiocarcinoma.
 My husband was aware of a low survival rate for patients diagnosed at a metastatic stage.
 He knew that chemotherapy did not kill the cancer, but chemo would give him a few more tomorrow's, and the possibility of surviving a full year or more.